Copacabana Fort revolt: Siege of Fort Copacabana

-Shortly before 15:00, colonel Nepomuceno, a personal friend of commander Euclides, summoned the Fort to surrender, warning of the failure of the revolt.
-The Fort's envoy said that they would only obey marshal Hermes da Fonseca and asked for an armistice.
+Shortly before 15:00, colonel Nepomuceno, a personal friend of commander Euclides, summoned the fort to surrender, warning of the failure of the revolt.
+The fort's envoy said that they would only obey marshal Hermes da Fonseca and asked for an armistice.
 Colonel Nepomuceno granted it, under the reasoning of gaining time for the arrival of reinforcements, but president Epitácio Pessoa, sure of his position, did not want to negotiate.
 While the ceasefire was in effect, at 16:00, under his orders, the Fortress of Santa Cruz opened fire.
 There was a "duel of the fortresses".
-The rebels retaliated against legal troops in Copacabana; one of the three shots hit the Guinle family mansion.
-At 18:30 Fort Imbuí joined the fire against Copacabana.
+The rebels retaliated against government troops in Copacabana; one of the three shots hit the Guinle family mansion.
+At 18:30, Fort Imbuí joined the fire against Copacabana.
 Through the intervention of general Bonifácio, whose wife was in Imbuí, captain Euclides Hermes spared the target, choosing the Naval Battalion.
 Fort Vigia also participated.
 Loyalists were slow; Imbuí fired late, as the boiler needed three to four hours to provide sufficient pressure.
-Fort São Luís was supposed to participate, but it didn't even get to shoot.
-At 19:00, a new emissary from the Attack Forces Detachment warned that there would be no armistice and called for the surrender of the Fort.
+Fort São Luís was supposed to participate, but it didn't even get to fire.
+At 19:00, a new emissary from the Attack Forces Detachment warned that there would be no armistice and called for the surrender of the fort.
 It was a formality, as the arrival of night imposed the ceasefire.

 According to Siqueira Campos, a poorly communicated withdrawal order, during the bombardment of Santa Cruz, resulted in the destruction of a French 75mm cannon used in the external defense; it was thrown into the water.
 For Eduardo Gomes, it was a way to prevent the cannon from falling into enemy hands.
 Another possible motive was to express opposition to the French Military Mission.
 The cannon was new and was there for testing.

 Among the loyalists, the mountain artillery arrived at 20:00, and the other battery, at 21:30, positioning themselves respectively in Vila Rica and in the Leme gorge.
 The siege was only tightened at 23:00, with the troops reaching Serzedelo Correia square, with a patrol on the beach.
 In an elevated position on Toneleros street, captain Eurico Gaspar Dutra served as an observer for the artillery.
 A company of the 3rd Infantry Division remained at Fort Vigia, and the cavalry remained near Cantagalo Hill, guarding Leblon beach.
 The troops did not come closer as support from the Navy's cannons was expected.